- Types of Eczema

 the requirements of this study protocol.

-**Special inclusion criteria for volunteers with atopic dermatitis, acne rosacea or
+**Special inclusion criterion for volunteers with atopic dermatitis, acne rosacea,

-– Patient has a history of atopic dermatitis, acne rosacea or acne vulgaris for at least
+– Patient has a history of atopic dermatitis, acne rosacea, acne vulgaris, psoriasis, or

 – Subject is currently participating in a clinical trial with an experimental drug or